asengupta/avishek.net/_posts/2022-12-07-pytorch-guide-plenoxels-nerf-part-4.md

 ![Camera Basis Calculation](/assets/images/camera-basis-calculation.png)

-Note that we also normalise these vectors to unit length before returning the basis.
+Note that we also **normalise** these vectors to unit length before returning the basis.

 **2. How are the rays on screen calculated?**

 We have seen above how to calculate the camera basis.
-We need to now calculate the focal plane, because the viewing rays originating from the camera will intersect this plane.
+We need to now calculate where the **focal plane** is, because the viewing rays originating from the camera will intersect this plane.
 In fact, this plane will be important in deciding which viewing rays to actually fire.
 The normal to the focal plane is instantly given by $$z_c$$, the camera's Z-axis.
 We want to render everything which is within the bounds of the focal plane screen.
 This in turn depends upon the length and height of the screen.
 We can pick any dimension: in the code, we have chosen a square of size $$[-1, 1] \times [-1, 1]$$, with a resolution of 100 samples in each direction.

 For each of these points $$(x_s,y_s)$$, we want to translate from $${\mathbb{R}}^2 \in [0,1] \times [0,1]$$ into world coordinates.
 This is done by simply scaling the camera's unit basis vectors $$x_c$$ and $$y_c$$ by the corresponding amounts.